edvintranhoac/quickmodelR/README.md

 # Load in data to use for creating models
 data(PIMA)

-# Run quickmodel function to create all default models
+# Run quickmodel function to train default models
 result <- quickmodel(Diabetes ~ ., data = PIMA)

 # Run bestmodel function to retrieve the best model of the models created, based on the evaluation metric